oscarvargash/CFP_Mapping/Species Specific Code/Krameria erecta.md

 After completing the download, place the data set into the folder associated with the directory.
 So that you can access it through R.

-The name of may vary, if so just replace "krameria_erecta_geo.csv" with the name of the file located on your computer.
+The name of the file may vary, if so just replace "krameria_erecta_geo.csv" with the name of the file located on your computer.
 ```
 data <- read.csv("Krameria_erecta_geo.csv")
 ```